Residential Home Inspector Interview Questions

 Note: If your shopping for cost, be careful.
 Choosing the cheapest (or most expensive) may not give you the best inspection.
 It seems logical, however, to ask the residential home inspector this question.
 In our area some inspectors charge by a percentage of the sales price, some charge by square footage.

-CJR Answer: Are prices are based on the size (in finished square feet) and location of your house.
+CJR Answer: Our prices are based on the size (in finished square feet) and location of your house.
 We also charge a little more for older houses as we tend to have to spend more time sorting through post construction changes in the house.
 Payment is due at the inspection.
 We accept cash or check.

 Our Price list